 Jesus was interested in both his physical and spiritual restoration.
-He also expressed his desire for him to continue in a health-promoting lifestyle.
+He also wanted him to continue in a health-promoting lifestyle.

-So, after healing someone, Jesus also encouraged them to do all they could to maintain good health.
-And for those who had diseases caused by unhealthy lifestyles, He asked them to reform and stay away from the things that led to the disease.
+Jesus encouraged those he healed to do all they could to maintain good health.
+And for those who had diseases caused by unhealthy lifestyles, He asked them to change their ways and stay away from the things that led to the disease.

-One day, as Jesus taught in a packed room, a group of friends brought a paralyzed man to be healed by Jesus.
+One day, as Jesus taught in a packed house, a paralytic was carried by his group of friends to that house.

-But they couldn’t find a way to get past the crowd to Jesus.
-So they climbed to the roof and made a hole right above where Jesus was standing.
-Then they gently let him down, right in front of Him.
+But the friends couldn’t find a way to get past the large crowd to Jesus, so they climbed to the roof and made a hole right above where Jesus was standing.
+Then, they gently lowered the paralytic—right in front of Jesus.

 “I say to you, rise, pick up your bed and go home” (Luke 5:24, ESV).

-Here again, Jesus demonstrated interest in both physical and spiritual restoration.
-He first dealt with the man’s spiritual health, then his physical health—healing him so he could walk.
+Here again, Jesus demonstrated interest in both spiritual and physical restoration.
+He first dealt with the man’s greater burden of sin and then restored his physical health.

-In the Jewish culture, leprosy was often used as a symbol to describe sin, because of the way it was contracted and so easily spread.
+In the Jewish culture, it was often used as a symbol to describe sin because of the way it was contracted and so easily spread.
 It was a horrible and highly infectious, degenerative disease.

-In fact, someone with leprosy was typically secluded and lived as an outcast.
-The person was not allowed to come close to healthy people, and no one was allowed to touch them, either.
+In fact, lepers had to live as outcasts.
+They weren’t allowed to come close to healthy people, and no one was allowed to touch them, either.

-But going against these restrictions, this man came to Jesus.
-Then He “knelt before Him, saying, ‘Lord, if you are willing, you can make me clean’” (Matthew 8:2, CSB).
+But going against these restrictions, a man with leprosy came to Jesus—what he felt was his only chance.
+The leper “knelt before Him, saying, ‘Lord, if you are willing, you can make me clean’” (Matthew 8:2, CSB).

 But in order to get him accepted by the rest of the community, Jesus asked him to get an “examination.”
 The priests would examine him and verify that he was fully healed and safe to be around (Matthew 8:3).

-But she defied the odds and made her way through the crowds, determined to reach Jesus.
+Jesus was her last glimmer of hope.
+Despite her social standing, she made her way through the crowds, determined to reach Jesus.
 She told herself, “If I just touch His garments, I will get well” (Mark 5:28, NASB).

-And when she did, she got well instantly.
+And when she did, she was cured instantly.

-But when she tried to sneak away unnoticed, Jesus asked who had touched him.
-So the lady came forward and told her story.
-Then Jesus told her:
+But when she tried to sneak away unnoticed, Jesus asked who had touched Him.
+So the woman came forward and told her story.
+Jesus reassured her: